santifo/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/Single_cell_module.md

 Navigate to the output folder of Cell Ranger, within each sample folder you will find a web_summary of the run and a feature-barcode folder containing the feature-barcode_matrix.
 Inspect each web_summary.

-_Three key metrics are presented at the top left of the Summary tab:
+Three key metrics are presented at the top left of the Summary tab:

-*Estimated Number of Cells: the number of barcodes associated with cells.
+- **Estimated Number of Cells**: the number of barcodes associated with cells.
-*Mean Reads per Cell: the total number of sequenced reads divided by the number of cells.
-We recommend a minimum of 20,000 read pairs per cell.
+- **Mean Reads per Cell**: the total number of sequenced reads divided by the number of cells.
+A minimum of 20,000 read pairs per cell is recommended.
-*Median Genes per Cell: the median number of genes detected per cell-associated barcode.
+- **Median Genes per Cell**: the median number of genes detected per cell-associated barcode.
 This metric is dependent on cell type and sequencing depth.

 ![](figures/SC_Figure_2.png)